skip to Main Content

 What is Elder Law?

 Elder law encompasses many different fields of law.
 These fields include the preservation of assets, disability planning, nursing home rights, guardianships, and more.
-The heart of elder law is serving senior citizens with essential legal matters in Searcy County and beyond.
+The heart of elder law is serving senior citizens with essential legal matters in White County, Pulaski County, or Saline County, in cities such as Benton, Little Rock, and Sherwood, AR.
 Proactive long-range planning and preparation of appropriate legal documents will put you in far better stead as you meet aging challenges.

 Why does Elder Law matter?

-Elder law allows for a holistic approach to legal advice, taking everything from housing and financial well-being to long-term care and quality of life into consideration.
-An expert attorney looks at one’s entire situation; creating an estate plan or Medicaid Crisis Plan that accurately addresses and fits their needs is challenging.
-Working with an elder law attorney helps ensure that you have peace of mind when navigating life’s legal issues.
+Our elder law lawyers in Arkansas take a holistic approach to legal advice, considering everything from housing and financial well-being to long-term care and quality of life.
+We look at your entire situation, creating an estate plan or Medicaid crisis plan that accurately addresses and fits your needs.
+Working with an elder law lawyer in Arkansas helps ensure that you have peace of mind when navigating life’s legal issues.

 Understanding Guardianship in Arkansas